FranekMarciniak/pokedex/README.md

 ## Known issues

-- Hydration error (only in dev mode)
+- Hydration error (only in dev mode), known bug in nextJS
-- Ugly error when loggin with wrong credentials